Pound Force To Psi Conversion

 Q4: How does this relate to other pressure units like Pascals?

-The conversion between psi and Pascals (the SI unit of pressure) involves a conversion factor: 1 psi ≈ 6894.76 Pa.
-This means that 1 psi is equal to approximately 6894.76 Pascals.
+The conversion between psi and Pascals (the SI unit of pressure) involves a conversion factor: 1 psi ≈ 6894.Because of that, 76 Pa.
+That's why this means that 1 psi is equal to approximately 6894.
+76 Pascals.
 You can use this conversion factor to convert between the two units.

 Q5: What about pressure in liquids (hydrostatic pressure)?